-Bayer employee Deniz Capar at a pilot plant in Leverkusen, Germany.
-The plant produces a chemical precursor with the help of CO₂
+Bayer employee Deniz Capar in a pilot plant in Leverkusen.
+A chemical precursor for plastics is produced here with the help of CO₂.

 Christoph Gürtler carefully pours out a thick, crystal-clear liquid and tips a yellow chemical into it.
 Then he adds just a little water to the beaker, a couple drops of accelerant and gives it all a good stir.
 After a few seconds, a green mass rises to the top.
 It overflows slightly, then hardens: The experiment is a success!